The Tasmanian Government is delivering more supported accommodation for young people at risk of homelessness.

 ‘The Deal' is an agreement between the young person and Y2I including completion of a Certificate 1 in Developing Independence (DI).

-There are three Y2I facilities statewide managed by Anglicare Tasmania:
+There are three Y2I facilities currently operating statewide, managed by Anglicare Tasmania:

 - Thyne House in Launceston